Nawarius/pixi-collision-system/README.md

 `System.getCollisionOptions(sprite)`

-Returns `collision_options` for the current collision
+Returns **Collision options** for the current collision

-See **Collision_options** at the top for a better understanding of what options the method returns.
+See **Collision options** at the top for a better understanding of what options the method returns.

 ---